Arundel2017/oop_notes/notes.md

   Date date1 {30,4,2020}; // uses first constructor, NB Stroustrup prefers {} when initializing
   Date date2(30,4); //same effect, uses second constructor, but Stroustrup doesn't like () here.
 ```
+#### Member Functions
+- We define and declare member functions similarly to ordinary functions.
+Member functions *must* be declared within the class.
+They *may* be defined inside the class itself or outside the class body using the namespace: `Class::memberFunction(){};`.
+- See section on header files for usual way of declaring and defining member functions.
+- Almost always, when a member function is called, it is called on behalf of an object (an instance of the class).
+- When a member function is called an extra, implicit parameter is initialized, called `this`. `this` is a const pointer to the address of the object on which the function was evoked.
+- Inside a member function we can then refer directly to members of the object without any access operator or namespace.
+It will be interpreted as an implicit reference to `this`.
+- So an ordinary member function declaration specifies three distinct things:
+  - The function can access the private parts of the class declaration.
+  - The function is in the scope of the class.
+  - The function must be invoked on an object (has a `this` pointer).
+- You can declare a member function `static` to give it the first two properties only.
+And you can declare a nonmember function a `friend` to give it the first property.
+(This is covered later).
+- The compiler processes classes in two steps.
+First member declarations are compiled, and then member function bodies are processed.
+So member functions can use other members in the class regardless of where those members are declared.
 #### Key Reading
-- *Programming*, Sections 9.1 - 9.4.3 (pp 304 - 314) Ch.
+- *Programming*, Chapter 9, *Technicalities: Classes, etc* (pp 303 - 342) Ch.
 9 evolves a date class, growing in complexity.
-- *C++*, Sections 16.1 - 16.2.5 (pp 449 - 457)
+- *C++*, Sections 16.1 - 16.2.5 (pp 449 - 457), and p.
+571.

 #### Supplementary Reading
 - *Tour*, Sections 4.1 and 4.2 (pp 47 - 51)
+- *Primer*:
+  -  Section 7.1.2, on member functions (pp 256 - 260)
+  -  Section 7.1.3, on class helper functions (pp 260 - 262)
-- *Primer*, Section 7.1.4, *Constructors* (pp 262 - 266)
+  -  Section 7.1.4, *Constructors* (pp 262 - 266)
-  -  Primer chapter on classes relies a lot on previous chapters so a bit hard to follow in general if you're not working through the book, the constructor section is good though.
+  -  NB *Primer* chapter on classes relies a lot on a case study built up over previous chapters so a bit hard to follow if you're not working through the book.

 #### Core Guidelines
 - [Classes](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#S-class)